75lb/config-master/README.md

 <a name="module_config-master"></a>

 ## config-master
-An opinion for collecting stored config.
+A convention for storing and retrieving application config.
 You supply a string (e.g. `'example-app'`), the libary will walk up the directory tree merging config stored for this app.
 The following locations are searched, with the latter taking precedence:

 - any package.json, beneath the `example-app` property
 - any `.example-app.json` files